 Play football and volleyball on the multi-functional sandpit or anywhere on the free grassy surface of the Magio beach.
 Have fun with the physically undemanding petang game or flying frisbee.
 Burn calories playing bedminton.
 Train your speed at speed bedmintone and beach tennis.
 Not enough?
 Add arrows, table tennis or halahoops.
 Any of the mentioned sporting equipment can be borrowed free of charge in the Sport Rentals area of Magio beach for a refundable deposit of 10 €.
 If you want to reserve a field for team sports, you can do so via mobile application or +421 904 707 021.

 Lake Kuchajda is located in the area of the Nove Mesto neighborhood.
 There are many refreshment stalls during the summer season.
 The lake is an ideal place for sports – there are basketball, football, volleyball courts, table tennis, and a children’s playground.
 It is a popular place for running, the circle around the lake is about 1.5 km long.
-In 2018 summer, there’s a special program prepared with free activities: on Mondays and Wednesdays (5.45 pm – 6.45 pm) you can join a yoga session.
-On Tuesdays and Thursdays (6 pm – 7 pm) there’s a fitness work out prepared for visitors.
-If you are a morning person, each Tuesday 10 am you can join a Latino fitness class!
+In 2019 summer, there’s a special program prepared with free activities: on Tuesdays (starting 2nd July) you can join a yoga session from 6 pm.
+On Thursdays (starting 4th July) there’s a fitness dance work out prepared for visitors, from 6 pm.
 For reservation of the volleyball or soccer field, contact +421 949 221 086 or email@example.com.
 There’s a small fee for rental of the equipment.

 6. ENJOY NATURE